Road to Offer

 4. If it did, move to the next weakest dimension.
 If not, continue drilling.

-The right approach is not AI or partner practice — it is AI for high-volume skill building and partner practice for live calibration.
+The right approach: AI for high-volume skill building, partner practice for live calibration.

 If you want to see where you stand right now, try a free case interview to identify exactly which dimensions need the most work.